SSWConsulting/SSW.Rules.Content/rules/as-per-our-conversation-emails/rule.md

 :::

-You can also send a quick message on Microsoft Teams with a quick summary of the decision you made.
+You can also send a quick message on Microsoft Teams with a brief summary of the decision you made.

 ::: good